 Advanced standing may be granted for undergraduate transfer applicants with 60 or more semester transferable units who otherwise meet academic eligibility requirements.
 Credit determination is made by Enrollment Management staff in consultation with appropriate faculty.
 It is the student’s responsibility to report to Enrollment Management at the time of application for admission all college-level course work completed outside MUSC.
 Omitting such information may result in withdrawal of the admission decision.
 Graduate and professional applicants entering with completed graduate/professional degree work may receive advanced standing.
 However, this is highly unusual and decisions are made within the appropriate college dean’s office according to various and complex criteria.

 Auditors and applicants not seeking a degree must complete the “Non-degree Seeking Student Application” form each semester, available from the Office of Enrollment Management.
 Permissions must be received from the instructor and the dean of the college in which the course is to be taken.
 The filing fee includes an application fee, a student services access matriculation fee and both fees are non-refundable.
 Non-degree seeking student applications are accepted up to the drop/add deadline for the semester.
-Such students will be allowed to enroll in any term only as part-time students, unless by approval of the dean of the college in which the courses of enrollment occur.
+Such students will be allowed to enroll in any term only as part-time students, and do not qualify for financial aid.

 Applicants seeking admission to the dual degree programs (MD/PhD and DMD/PhD) must meet admission requirements for both degree programs.
 Degrees are awarded concurrently.